 By Tulis McCall

 Bet that title makes you wonder what the play is about, right?
 Well Martin McDonagh‘sThe Hangmen is about a lot more than hangmen – but not by much.
-Is it also about being careful of the irreversible quality of your actions – let’s say hanging someone, for instance – because those actions may be the very ones that some sniveling back years later to take a piece out of your behind.
+It is also about being careful of the irreversible quality of your actions – let’s say hanging someone, for instance – because those actions may be the very ones that some sniveling back years later to take a piece out of your behind.

-1963 in Somewhere, England and the execution of A gent named Hennessy (Gilles Geary) is about to take place.
-The Hangman on duty and known as the #2 after Albert Pierrepont (Maxwell Caulfield) is Harry Wade (Mark Addy) – a barrel chested, loud, and self referential man who cares little for his “clients” more for his reputation.
+It is 1963 in Somewhere, England and the execution of a gent named Hennessy (Gilles Geary) is about to take place.
+The Hangman on duty, and known as the #2 after Albert Pierrepont (Maxwell Caulfield), is Harry Wade (Mark Addy) – a barrel chested, loud, and self referential man who cares little for his “clients” and more for his reputation.
 Get the job done.
 Get it done with no fuss.
 Get on to the next one.

 And so on and so forth.